Ainthu Unarvugal: Plot

 All five stories take place in Tamil Nadu between 1975 and 1985.

 The first, Irandin Idayil, narrates the tale of an adolescent boy's infatuation with his married tuition teacher.
 She helps develop the boy's interest in history – and impressed by her way of teaching the subject, he begins to have a crush on her.
 He later develops a grudge against her husband, after finding out that she is married.
-How the boy's mother eventually handles and diffuses the situation forms the crux of the tale.
+How the boy's mother eventually handles and defuses the situation forms the crux of the tale.

 The second story, Amma Pidivathakari, centres on a widowed mother.
 The lady and her son live in a small house, with little scope for privacy.
 After the son gets married, his wife moves into the house to live with the mother and son.
 As a result of the sounds emerging every night from the newly married couple's room, the mother eventually decides to move into a woman's hostel.

 The third story, Pathil Piraku Varum focuses on the issue of dowry.
 A single woman chooses to remain unmarried to avoid paying dowry to potential husbands.
 One day, a prospective groom encounters her after a long gap.
-He reveals himself to be a widower and a father of two sons – and states that he wants to get married to her.
+He reveals himself to be a widower and a father of two sons – and states that he wants to marry her.
 However, she reveals a secret that makes him reconsider his proposal.

 The fourth story Thanimai Thalir narrates the tale of grandparents' love for their granddaughter.
 The girl's career-focused parents have left her to further their own careers and are living in another part of the country, leaving the grandparents and granddaughter to bond.

 The fifth story, Kalangam Illai, centres on the preconceived notions of a working woman from South India staying alone in a rented house.